Arterial roads in metropolitan Phoenix: Gantzel Road

 Gantzel Road is a north–south arterial road, serving primarily the town of San Tan Valley.
 Starting at its northern terminus with Ocotillo Road and Ironwood Drive, the route continues south, as an arterial, through San Tan Valley.
 As it travels through developed lands, it primarily serves as a road to connect residential neighborhoods off of the main arterial.
-However, at an intersection with Combs Road, the route is home to a large number of businesses.
+However, at an intersection with Combs Road, the route is home to a large number of businesses and Banner Ironwood Medical Center.
 Continuing south, the road continues traveling through the town, before intersecting Empire Street.
 South of the intersection, the route curves southeast, now traveling through undeveloped land.
-In the 3 mile stretch from Empire Street to Bella Vista Road, there is not a single developed business, house, or road to speak of, aside from a similarly out of place high school.
+In the 3 mile stretch from Empire Street to Bella Vista Road, there is not a single developed business, house, or road to speak of, aside from Poston Butte High School.
 South of Poston Butte and Bella Vista, the route travels through residential communities in San Tan Valley.
-The route meets its southern terminus at Hunt Highway, where it continues southwest as Johnson Ranch Boulevard, to serve the San Tan Highlands Golf Course and surrounding neighborhood.
+The route meets its southern terminus at Hunt Highway, where it continues southwest as Johnson Ranch Boulevard, to serve the San Tan Highlands Golf Course and the surrounding neighborhood.

 Germann Road

 Germann Road is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway extends from Price Road in Chandler east through Rittenhouse Road in Queen Creek, again from Sossaman Road on the Queen Creek and Mesa borderline to Schnepf Road in San Tan Valley.

-Germann Road begins at Price Road in Chandler, where it continues east as a four-lane highway for three miles until it intersects with Arizona State Route 87 (Arizona Avenue), where it turns into a six-lane highway, where it continues through Chandler for another three miles.
+Germann Road begins at Price Road in Chandler, where it continues east as a four-lane highway for three miles until it intersects with Arizona State Route 87 (Arizona Avenue), where it turns into a six-lane highway, where it continues through Chandler for another three miles, passing the Chandler Municipal Airport.
 At Gilbert Road, the highway continues through Gilbert for another six miles.
 At Power Road, the highway continues into Queen Creek, where it ends a stretch at Rittenhouse Road.
 And continues again as a two-lane highway at Sossaman Road on the Queen Creek and Mesa border for five miles.
-At Meridian Road, the highway continues solely in Queen Creek for another mile until Ironwood Road, where it continues in San Tan Valley for another two miles.
+At Meridian Road, the highway continues solely in Queen Creek for another mile until Ironwood Road, where it continues in San Tan Valley for another two miles, passing Combs High School.